s5uishida/open5gs_epc_srsran_nearby_upf_sample_config/README.md

 **Note.
 Make sure the packet does not go through U-Plane1.
 The UE connects to the PDN of U-Plane2 in the same Loc2 according to the connected eNodeB2 in Loc2.**

 ---
-I was able to confirm the very simple configuration in which one UE connects to the SGW-U/UPF(PGW-U) in the same location according connected eNodeB.
+This makes it to confirm that at Initial Attach, MME can select SMF (PGW-C) by TAC according to the connected eNodeB, and UE connects to SGW-U/UPF(PGW-U) in the same location.
 I would like to thank the excellent developers and all the contributors of Open5GS and srsRAN 4G.

 <h2 id="changelog">Changelog (summary)</h2>